Muhlenberg College Policy on Partisan Expression and Political Activity

 • Fair, equitable presentation.
 To safeguard its tax-exempt status, the College’s use of campus facilities and resources, when employed by the administration, faculty or staff, should be directed toward the fair, equitable presentation of multiple political perspectives for the purpose of educating students and community members.
 If an academic department, or the College itself, chooses to invite an individual candidate to speak, equal opportunities must be provided to all candidates so that no candidate is favored in relation to the activity.

 • Prohibition on facilities rental by candidates.
-Candidates for office, their campaigns and representatives, and partisan political organizations may not rent College facilities nor use College resources in support of their campaigns or related activities.
+Candidates for office, their campaigns and representatives, and partisan political organizations may not rent College facilities nor use College resources in support of their campaigns or related activities without the sponsorship of a registered student organization.

 • Prohibition on fundraising and other campaign activities.
 College-owned and managed facilities, publications, platforms or other property may not be used under any circumstances for the purposes of political fundraising.
 Violations of this policy should be reported to the Vice President for Communications and Marketing.
 Prohibited uses include, but are not limited to the following: